Mikael-Helin/Flyerz/README.md

 ## Next Time You Work on the Project

-Ensure you're in the Flyerz folder.

-**When starting your day:**
+If you are not in the `Flyerz` folder, then cd into it:

+    cd Flyerz

+Sync with the latest changes:

     conda activate flyerz_env
+    git pull
+    pip install -r requirements.txt

+Now prepare to start to work on your branch

-    git pull  # Sync with the latest changes git checkout -b feature/<your-feature-name>
+    git checkout -b feature/my_feature_is_better_than_yours
     python manage.py runserver
-    code .  # Open your editor
+    code .

 **When ending your day:**

+Do never forget to push back your work

+    git add .
+    git commit -m "My awesome comment"
-    git push origin feature/<your-feature-name>
+    git push origin feature/my_feature_is_better_than_yours

+Go back to start

+    git checkout main
     conda deactivate
+    cd ..

 ---